 Case in Point: BNP Paribas

 In fact, we’ve recently partnered with Dell Technologies to help BNP expand its data center operations.
 With atNorth’s support, BNP successfully moved a portion of its IT estate to atNorth’s data center facility in Iceland.
-By transitioning to atNorth, BNP can now benefit from 100% renewable energy.
+By transitioning to atNorth, BNP can now benefit from clean renewable energy.
 The organization has reduced its energy usage by 50%, decreased its CO2 emissions by 85%, and lowered its TCO with a future-proof, environmentally responsible high performance computing strategy that mirrors the organization’s overall business and sustainability goals.

 While no one business operates the same, the working partnership between facilities, IT, networking, and finance is key to the success of any IT transformation, large or small.
 Add to this the now growing need for new internal stakeholders spanning ESG, Sustainability, and Energy, and even Net Zero Management.
 These job titles didn’t exist five years’ ago and stand to illustrate how important sustainability has become at board room level, as shareholders increasingly demand an environmentally responsible business focus.